Your Alaskan Adventures

 Picture

 If you're looking for a place to stay in Anchorage, you also have plenty of options - according to Google there's over 160 rental properties just in this one city!
-Because my husband and I live in Anchorage, we don't typically get to test out as many hotels in the Anchorage Area - however we have stayed at The Lakefront (close to the airport) and this Airbnb and had pleasant stays.
-My favorite stay in the area is the Wild About Anchorage Airbnb, but if you want something downtown then The Aviator Hotel is another great option that's just been completely remodeled!
+Because my husband and I live in Anchorage, we don't typically get to test out as many hotels in the Anchorage Area - however our personal favorite is The Wildbirch Hotel (located downtown) and Wild About Anchorage (a cozy Airbnb)!

 Picture